Rain to play big role in WC semi-final line-up: Finch

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-TAUNTON, England: Australia captain Aaron Finch believes that wet weather that is currently prevailing in the best part of England might have a big outcome in World Cup’s semi-final line-up.
+TAUNTON, England: Australia captain Aaron Finch believes that wet weather that is currently prevailing in the best part of England might have a big outcome in World Cup’s semi-final line-up, writes Khalid Hussain.

 Finch’s Australia will take on Pakistan in a World Cup here at the County Ground on Wednesday.
 It’s been raining here for the last few days and the weather forecast doesn’t look good either for match day.